Golf Tutorials

 By Spencer Lanoue

 Thinking about peeling that silver strip of lead tape off your golf club?
 You absolutely can, and it might be exactly what your game needs.
 Whether you bought a used club that came pre-taped or an experiment you tried isn't quite working out, removing lead tape is a simple process.
-This article will walk you through exactly how to do it safely and, more importantly, explain what you a can expect to happen to your club’s feel and your ball flight once it’s gone.
+This article will walk you through exactly how to do it safely and, more importantly, explain what you can expect to happen to your club’s feel and your ball flight once it’s gone.

 Can You Take Lead Tape Off?
 The Short Answer is Yes